 Your inbox placement, it’s not just if your emails get delivered, it’s if they get delivered to an inbox.

 The most amazing email marketing campaigns will fall short if they don’t land in the desired inboxes.
 You need to boost your inbox placement to make sure the right audience is looking at your campaigns.
 Unfortunately, email deliverability can be a tricky task.
 Despite your best efforts your emails may not end up in the correct inboxes due to several factors you may not even be aware of.
-In this article, we will discuss the ways to improve your inbox placement.
+In this article, we will discuss ways to improve your inbox placement.

 Boost your inbox placement with these easy steps